Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Summary and conclusion

 In addition, Monte Carlo simulations are employed to investigate the transfer of energy from recoiling nuclei to the target material.
 The energy loss during this process can be divided into nuclear stopping and electronic stopping.
 However, only the energy attributed to nuclear stopping contributes to the heat necessary for bubble formation.
 The Lindhard factor is used to describe the energy transfer and approximate the energy loss of secondary ions.

-By combining Molecular Dynamics and Monte Carlo simulations including the Lindhard factor correction, it is possible to determine the efficiency of bubble nucleation.
+By combining molecular dynamics and Monte Carlo simulations including the Lindhard factor correction, it is possible to determine the efficiency of bubble nucleation.
 The criterion for successful bubble formation is satisfied when the linear energy density exceeds the threshold defined by the empirical function.
 Conversely, if the condition is not met, the bubble will collapse.
-Simulations were conducted across various nuclear recoil energies using C$_3$F$_8$, CF$_3$I, xenon and argon to determine the relationship between bubble nucleation efficiency and nuclear recoil.
-The results show promising agreement with experimental data, surpassing the current Seitz model.
+Simulations were conducted across various nuclear recoil energies using C$_3$F$_8$, CF$_3$I, xenon, and argon to determine the relationship between bubble nucleation efficiency and nuclear recoil.
+The results show promising agreement in at least 50\% of our simulation with experimental data, thus surpassing the current Seitz model.
+The main systematic uncertainties come from the lack of information in the Lindhard model at low energy [O(eV)] and the CG approximation used in the MD simulations for fluorocarbons.
+To further improve our model over the entire range of the recoil energy, (1) dedicated measurements of the Lindard factor would be required at low energy, (2) more neutron calibration data with xenon and argon is needed to increase the statistics, and (3) one should simulate the molecule as a whole instead of using the CG approximation.
+For item (3), the use of neural networks or machine learning techniques \cite{ML_MD,AI_MD} is a promising direction.
+It is worth noting that our model can also be applied to estimating the nucleation efficiency for future target fluids where no experimental data exist.

 Using our nucleation efficiency model enables us to reproduce cross-section limits.
 The results allow for comparison with experimental observations, facilitating a comprehensive assessment of how the simulated outcomes impact the exclusion limit.
-Efficiency affects the low-mass region, and the exclusion limits reproduced in this work agree with the published results within one order of magnitude or less for the PICO experiment with C$_3$F$_8$.
-Our methodology not only offers insights and predictions for the planning of future experiments but also has the potential to further understand the microphysics in bubble chambers at low-energy recoils.
+Efficiency affects the low-mass region, and the exclusion limits reproduced in this work agree with the published results within 1 order of magnitude or less for the PICO experiment with C$_3$F$_8$.
+For CF$_3$I, the agreement is consistent within 1$\sigma$ and 2$\sigma$ for spin-dependent and spin-independent channels, respectively.

+Our methodology not only offers insights and predictions for the planning of future experiments but also has the potential to promote further understanding of the microphysics in bubble chambers at low-energy recoils.
 In addition, the use of our model can constrain the efficiency uncertainty from experimental calibration results in bubble chambers.
 Our work also reveals the potential of bubble nucleation efficiency to determine the Lindhard factor or nuclear quenching factor at low energy.

-\section{Fit parameters for energy threshold functions}
+\section{\textsc{Fit parameters for energy threshold functions}}